caspergrl/GT-UX-UI-Dec2022-June2023/19-week/02-lesson.md

 > **Instructor Note:** Continue to pause at every example to ask the class what will be logged to the console.
 If students get an answer wrong, spend some time clarifying the result before moving on.

+## SLIDE 15
 Instead of using a boolean value, it is possible to substitute a comparison. `myNumber > 10` will resolve to `true` if `myNumber` is greater than 10.

+## SLIDE 16
 Because comparison operators open up more complex logic, `if else` chains can be more than two blocks long. `else if` blocks can be used between the first `if` block and the final `else` block.

+## SLIDE 17
 Lastly, it is often more useful to compare two variables, as opposed to one variable and one value.

-> :key: **Key Tech Note:** Comparing a variable directly to a value is known as "hard-coding" the value, because the threshold is written directly into the logic statement.
+Comparing a variable directly to a value is known as "hard-coding" the value, because the threshold is written directly into the logic statement.
 "Hard-coding" is generally considered a bad practice, because it is easier to change variables at the top of a script than to find and replace every instance of a number or string.

+## SLIDE 18
 ## 3. Instructor Do: Conditionals and `this` Demo (5 min)

-> :pushpin: **Important Point:** Your goal is to demonstrate the use case for conditionals, as well as show how to use the keyword `this` effectively.

 1. Open the [CodePen demo](https://codepen.io/2u-uxuxi-bootcamp/pen/MWpbxML).

 	> **Instructor Note:** Only the JavaScript panel will be necessary in this demo.
 Minimize the HTML and CSS panels to make the code easier to read.